-> I can’t do this on my own and I don’t want to.
+I can’t do this on my own and I don’t want to.
 One thing I love about support raising is the community that rallies around you.
 So I want to invite you to join my financial support team.
-I am 70% of the way there and would love to have you come alongside me in this.
 By partnering with me, we will create a ripple effect as we accomplish God’s work – like dropping a pebble in a pond.
 Like Luke, if we faithfully share our stories of God at work in the lives of the poor, than we too, in our own small way, can change dozens and dozens of lives for eternity.
 With photojournalism, we won’t just document stories, but we will document stories to change lives.
 All this to say- I am stoked and I would be honored to have you partner with me.

 What can you do next?